| 1999 |

 | 2009 |

-CENP-H and CENP-K form a stable near-1:1 subcomplex (even in high salt) via their coiled-coil regions, with functional interaction regions located on their N- and C-terminals, suggesting they form heterodimeric coiled-coils as the first identified such structure within the inner kinetochore. |
+CENP-H and CENP-K form a stable ~1:1 stoichiometry subcomplex (resistant to high salt) purified by tandem affinity purification; bioinformatic analysis indicates both are enriched in coiled-coil regions, and their interacting functional regions map to their N- and C-terminals, suggesting heterodimeric coiled-coil formation within the inner kinetochore. |

-Tandem affinity purification (TAP) from HEK 293 cells expressing TAP-CENP-K; bioinformatic coiled-coil analysis |
+Tandem affinity purification (TAP) from HEK293 cells expressing TAP-CENP-K, bioinformatic coiled-coil analysis |

 Science in China.
 Series C, Life sciences |